mamonu/InterviewSpeechRecognition/SpeechFrequencies.md

 https://dsp.stackexchange.com/questions/2993/human-speech-noise-filter

- -  Does anyone know of a filter to attenuate non-speech?
+ -  Q: Does anyone know of a filter to attenuate non-speech?

         I am writing speech recognition software and would like to filter out everything but human speech.